Justin-Insight/whistlersrun.com/content/about/_index.md

 about_our_animals_block:
   enabled: true
   heading: About our animals
-  body: |-
+  body: >-
-    The animals at Whistler’s come to us in a variety of ways.
+    <p>The animals at Whistler’s come to us in a variety of ways.
 Some are boarded, some are purchased and some are rescued.
-Learn more with the graphic below.
+Learn more with the graphic below.</p>
   image:
     enabled: true
     image_url: /uploads/whistlers-rescue-graphic.jpg